Cameroon | Stew

 Add the prawns

 Add the prawns to the stew and cook for 8-10 minutes until pink and cooked through.
-Taste and adjust seasoning.
+Taste and adjust with salt and white pepper.

 Cook prawns 10:00